| was

 until it was smashed against the piles of the iron road bridge.
 It

+was some time before the repairs were completed.
 The line was opened as far as Humansdorp on

 November 1 without much ceremony.
 The first superintendent was J R